 The paper establishes various desirable theoretical properties of the pseudo-likelihood measure, gives an efficient closed form for computing it, and describes efficient algorithms for Bayes net parameter and structure learning that maximize the measure.
 Warning: the reviewers said the paper was "a little dense", so you may want to look at my powerpoint presentation first.

-Erratum: In Table 1, the column labelled C(X) should be ommitted.
+Erratum In Table 1, the column labelled C(X) should be omitted.

 Continues the research on learning conservation laws in physics and other areas of science.
 In my IJCAI 2009 paper I showed that choosing a maximally strict set of conservation laws---that rules out as many unobserved data points as possible---formalizes an important part of the methodology used by scientists.
 It's actually also a classic principle from Machine Learning known as selecting the least generalization of the data.
 In itself the principle is not enough to determine a unique set of conservation laws, so in this paper we added the requirement that the conservation laws should be maximally simple.
 "Simplicity" here means assigning small conserved quantities (the L1-norm of the conservation matrix).
 The combined criterion we call maximally simple maximally strict laws, or MSMS laws.
 A beautiful and surprising connection with particle ontology is that if there is a set of maximally strict laws that corresponds to a disjoint partition of particles into families (like a clustering), then that set is also the MSMS-optimum.
 This means that the MSMS criterion can be used to discover not only conservation laws but also particle families - it's like doing classification and clustering at the same time.